stahlmanDesign/ttal/README.md

 #The game

-- You are a knight who has to defeat other knights, ghosts, fireballs and eventually a demon in the depths of the caves.- Version 1.0
+- You are a knight who has to defeat other knights, ghosts, fireballs and eventually a demon in the depths of the caves.
+The game is not finished.
+- Version 0.9.1

 #Setup